SymfonyCasts/symfony-ux/sfcasts/stimulus/delete-confirm.md

 Next up, go activate this in the template.
 Adding it to the `form` tag should be
 fine: `{{ stimulus_controller('submit-confirm') }}`.

-Let's make sure this is connected!
+Let's make sure it's connected!
 I'll re-open my console.. refresh and... roar!
-We even see *two* dinosaurs because there are two different controllers on this page.
+We even see *two* dinosaurs because there are *two* different controllers on this page.
+My 4 year old son would be *thrilled*.

 ## Hello SweetAlert2